MiaoKiyama/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- iOS Software Development
-- Computational Linguistics
+- Knowledge Graph
-- Information Retrieval
+- Data Analysis

 # Education to show in About widget
 education:
   courses:
-  - course: B.Eng. in Software Engineering , 2016 - 2020 exp.
+  - course: B.Eng. in Software Engineering, 2017 - 2021exp.(GPA:83/100)
     institution: School of Software Engineering, Tongji University